symbiote-library/docker-project/readme.md

 _In short_

-`./dr.sh {command} [cli]`
+`./dr.sh [container] action [arguments]`

-Where {service} is one of
+Where **container** is one of

 * php
-* composer
-* phing
-* codecept
 * fpm
 * mysql
+* node
 * sel

+If not specified, the container is automatically chosen based on the supplied action

+**action**

+* cli - drop into the container in a bash shell
+* exec - execute a command in that container (basically `docker exec`)
+* composer - runs composer in the php container
+* phing - runs phing in the php container
+* codecept - runs ./vendor/bin/codecept in the php container
+* mysqlimport - runs `mysql` with any piped in file sent through to the mysql container
-* yarn
+* yarn - runs yarn in the node container

+**arguments**

+Any extra arguments are passed through to the relevant container / execution statement.
+For example

+`./dr.sh composer update package/name`

+will run the `composer update package/name` command directly in the php container.

-If the argument passed is "cli", you will be dropped to a bash shell inside the given container, eg
+If the action passed is "cli", you will be dropped to a bash shell inside the given container, eg

 `./dr.sh php cli`

-will give you a bash shell inside the container.
+will give you a bash shell inside that container, but no arguments are passed.

-Otherwise, the command will be executed as though it is the raw binary, eg

-`./dr.sh composer update package/name`

-will run the composer update command directly.
+For the `exec` action, you can execute arbitrary executables inside the named container, eg

+`./dr.sh php exec "ls -l"`

+will output the `ls -l` result to screen.

 _A little more detail_